-Visual descriptions are an easy way to make a presentation more accessible for anyone that may benefit from descriptive information of visual features, from stage design to the physical attributes of a speaker.
-An example of a visual description may be as follows "welcome to our conference, my name is Nadiah, I am standing in front of a screen on a large stage decorated with flowers.
-I have short dark hair, and I am wearing a blue suit.
+Visual descriptions are an easy way to make a presentation more accessible for people who are Blind or Low Vision, or anyone that may benefit from descriptive information of visual features.
+It is a simple yet effective and validating way to bring awareness while improving accessibility and inclusivity for your guests.

+An example of a visual description may be as follows: "welcome to our conference, my name is Nadiah, I am standing in front of a screen on a large stage.
+I have short dark hair, and I am wearing a blue suit".

-For major events, you may wish to consider providing a detailed audio description of performances and/or video content, providing an alternative way for people to experience the visual elements of an event or performance.
-In this instance, a live narrator or audio recording describes what is visually happening.
+For major events and performances, you may wish to provide more detailed audio description (or if relevant, video content).
+In this instance, a live narrator or audio recording describes what is visually happening in detail.